-How will a land acknowledgment show up in the Museum?
+How will a land acknowledgement show up in the Museum?

-Museum land acknowledgments, which recognize the Kumeyaay Nation, are present in a variety of areas within the Museum.
-For example, there are land acknowledgments within exhibitions, museum admissions, the website, staff email signatures, at the beginning of tours, during media interviews, fundraising events, and before various consultations and our Board of Trustee meetings.
+Museum land acknowledgements, which recognize the Kumeyaay Nation, are present in a variety of areas within the Museum.
+For example, there are land acknowledgements within exhibitions, museum admissions, the website, staff email signatures, at the beginning of tours, during media interviews, fundraising events, and before various consultations and our Board of Trustee meetings.